nathan-dunn/nathan-dunn.github.io/content/projects/ReactResume/index.md

 showInDemos: true
 ---

-Online version of my resume made for fun.
-I was interested in learning React.js, so I found a simple tutorial and it spun into a weekend project.
+Online version of my resume I made to stand-out.
+It's handy and resoponsive, but when converting it to pdf the the document is not scannable by ATS software!

+I have since made a [pdf version](https://nathan-dunn-resume.surge.sh/) that is scannable, but left the site up to show my work.